Optimal Non-Adaptive Group Testing with One-Sided Error Guarantees: Introduction

 \subsection{Achievable Rates Adapted from Prior Works}

-With the definitions from Section \ref{sec:setup} in mind, we now state the previously best known results for both problems, as well as strengthening such results slightly by allowing $\eta^-$ and $\eta^+$ in Definitions \ref{def:subset} and \ref{def:superset} to decay to zero at a certain (sufficiently slow) speed.
+With the definitions from Section \ref{sec:setup} in mind, we now state the best known existing results for both problems.
+The relevant existing works stated these results for $\eta^-,\eta^+ = \Theta(1)$ in Definition \ref{def:subset}, but by slightly adapting their proofs, we produce a stronger result in which these parameters can decay to zero at a certain (sufficiently slow) speed.

 \begin{theorem}[Adapted from \cite{aldridge2014group, chan2011non, aldridge2019group}] Let $\theta \in (0,1)$ and

 where